pawurb/hotpath/README.md

 }
 ```

 For multiple measurements of the same function or code block, percentiles help identify performance distribution patterns.
+You can use percentile 0 to display min value and 100 to display max.

 ## Benchmarking